Regression vs Classification in Machine Learning Explained!

 Understanding the differences between regression vs classification algorithms is crucial for data scientists to solve market issues effectively.
 Accurate data predictions rely heavily on selecting the right models, ensuring high precision in the results.
 If you want to enhance your machine learning skills and become a true expert in the field, consider joining our Blackbelt program.
 This advanced program offers comprehensive training and hands-on experience to take your data science career to new heights.
 With a focus on regression, classification, and other advanced topics, you’ll gain a deep understanding of these algorithms and how to apply them effectively.
 Join the program today!

 Q1.
-What is the difference between classification and regression?
+What is the difference between classification and regression in Tensorflow?

 Q2.
 What is the difference between classification and regression loss?